 Having and maintaining a positive attitude is vital for success in life and business.
 Zig Ziglar gets it right when he says, "It is your attitude, not your aptitude, that determines your altitude."
 Sure you need skills, but you can learn skills - in fact a positive attitude will make it much more likely that you will learn the skills necessary to succeed.
 Unfortunately it is not always easy to stay positive and keep a good attitude.
 As things go wrong throughout your day, it is easy to let negative thoughts start to take over.
-Thankfully there are many things that you can do on a daily basis to make sure you keep your positive focus?
+Thankfully there are many things that you can do to help maintain a positive attitude.
+What are five things that you can do on a daily basis to make sure you keep your positive focus?